 Ireland achieves its aim through a system of progressive self-education, known as the Scout Method, the principal elements of which are: a.
 Voluntary membership of a group which, guided by adults, is increasingly self-governing in its successive age groups. b.
 Commitment to a code of living as expressed in the Promise & Law, the meaning of which is expanded as the member grows towards maturity. c.
 The provision of a wide range of attractive, constructive and challenging activities, including opportunities for adventure and exploration both indoors and outdoors. d.
 The provision of opportunities for leadership and responsibility. e.
 Learning by doing. f.
 Encouragement of activity in small groups. g.
 An award scheme, which encourages participation in its full range of activities and provides recognition of individual and group achievements. h.
 Symbolic Framework....

 - The advancement of education

-- The advancement of the arts, culture, heritage or science
+- The advancement of citizenship or community development

 Who the charity helps